How to Make a Request

 If someone requests a very large number of records, and we determine it cannot be filled within 12 working days without disrupting other County organizational responsibilities, the County may petition the court for additional time.
 However, FOIA requires that a reasonable effort be made to reach an agreement concerning the production of the records before going to the court.

 Arlington County will do one of the following:

 - Provide the records requested in their entirety and post the records online.

-- Withhold all of the records requested, because they are subject to a specific statutory exemption.
+- Withhold all of the records requested, because they are subject to a specific statutory exemption (see below for information regarding exemptions).
 If records are withheld, you will receive a written explanation identifying the volume and subject matter of the records withheld and the specific section of the Code of Virginia that allows the exemption.

 - Provide and post online some of the records requested, but withhold others.
 An entire record will not be withheld if only a portion is subject to exemption.
 You will receive a written response stating the specific section of the Code of Virginia that allows exemption of a portion of the records.

 - Respond in writing that the requested records cannot be found or do not exist.
 However, if another public body has the requested records, contact information will be included in the response.

 Effective November 1, 2018, standard FOIA rates shall apply for all labor and materials.
 Rates include an hourly rate cap of $25.00/hr. which will be charged for the administration of record retrieval.
 These rates are displayed as part of the Invoice form(s) used for FOIA